khushn/carnd_p2/writeup.md

 #### 3. Final model architecture

-Code: 6th cell
+Code: 6th to 9th cell

-My final model consisted of the following layers:
+My final model consisted of the following layers.
+Its basically a LeNet, but I removed the maxpool layers after each convolution, for reasons mentioned in 'The training of the CNN' below this section.

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|